GEOL 4300 - Advanced Geological Field Methods

 (formerly GEOL 3101)

 Other Hours Schedule Type Field Work

 14-day field school

-A two week field course dealing with observation, interpretation and solution of geological problems in the field.
+A two-week field course dealing with observation, interpretation, and solution of geological problems in the field.
 Emphasis is placed on the application of geological field techniques to complete a detailed bedrock geology map by measurement of igneous, metamorphic, and/or sedimentary rocks and interpretation of stratigraphic & structural features.
 Instruction focuses on the relationship between rock formation and tectonic setting by examining the concepts of bedrock geology compilation and regional synthesis.
-This course is offered during a special session preceding the Fall Semester; students must complete a bedrock geological map and report during the Fall Semester.
+This course is offered during a special session preceding the Fall Semester; participants must complete a bedrock geological map and report during the Fall Semester.

 Note: This course occurs in rugged field conditions and varying weather, for which participants must be prepared and equipped.
 Students will be required to cover travel, food and accommodation costs.